Geometric and Resource-Theoretic Characterisation of Non-Stabiliserness in Quantum Algorithms: Numerical Simulations

-Comparing the state evolution of structured and unstructured circuits we notice that the former approaches the target space $\ab[\qntTrg]$ in a direct path, smoothly reducing the geodedic distance with each step.
-In contrast, the unstructured evolution seems to erratically jump through the state space, witnessed by jumps in the geodesic distance $s_0 \ab(\ab[\qntTrg])$ while passing through the circuit.
-The differences become apparent when comparing the top plots of \cref{fig:vqaheatmaps,fig:qaoaheatmaps}.
-We now further analyse how both state evolutions apprached the target space on a step by step basis.
-For this, we calculate the delta of $s_0$ before and after each step. \cref{fig:dgd} shows that the distribution of $\Delta s_0\ab(\ab[\qntTrg])$ is symmetrically centred around zero, ignoring a few outliers of big jumps of negative $\Delta s_0$.
-For the structured evolution, on the other hand, we observe that the distribution of $\Delta s_0$ values is skewed towards the regime below zero, and the majority of values is less than zero (\cref{tab:delta_gd_distr} shows more detailed numbers).
-This indicates that speaking on a per-step basis the structured ansatz more efficiently approaches the target.
-For the unstructured ansatz the majority of steps seem to move towards or away from the target with equal probability, de-facto cancelling each other out on the macroscopic level.
-That being said, negative $\Delta s_0$ outliers of bigger value seem to suggest that the unstructured approach is able to reach further in larger individual steps, reaching the target faster if utilised efficiently.
+where $\mu$ is the distribution mean and $\sigma$ the standard deviation. \Cref{fig:dgd} shows that the distribution of the $\Delta s_0\ab(\ab[\qntTrg])$ is symmetrically centred around zero, in the weakly structured case.
+For the strongly structured evolution, on the other hand, we observe that the distribution of $\Delta s_0$ values is skewed towards the regime below zero (\cref{tab:delta_gd_distr} shows more detailed numbers).
+This indicates that speaking on a per-step basis the strongly structured ansatz more efficiently approaches the target, exhibiting a higher magic efficiency.
+For the weakly structured ansatz the majority of steps seem to move towards or away from the target with equal probability, de-facto cancelling each other out on the macroscopic level.
+That being said, negative $\Delta s_0$ outliers (see \cref{fig:dgdOutlier}) of bigger value seem to suggest that the weakly structured approach is able to reach further in larger individual steps, reaching the target faster if utilised efficiently.